Security Practices

 Email

-Because email can be an insecure method of communication, our platform (LightRail) does not email any sensitive information.
-When a visitor submits a web form on your website, LightRail sends you a notification email, but the only thing in the email is a link to the LightRail Toolkit, a secure web application where you can view the details of the form submission.
+Because email can be an insecure method of communication, our platforms (LightRail, Webtricity) do not email any sensitive information.
+When a visitor submits a web form on your website, LightRail (or Webtricity) sends you a notification email, but the only thing in the email is a link to access the message is by logging into your account (on Lightrail or Webtricity) where you can view the details of the form submission.

 Policies